Sometimes, employees with great attitudes turn in mediocre work – and employees with toxic attitudes turn in outstanding work.

 - Create a strategy.
 If your instinct tells you to keep the employee, consider whether the employee is able and willing to learn.
 Many toxic individuals are stuck in their own patterns; when challenged directly, they become stubborn or arrogant.
 If the person is willing to learn, make sure the resources are available and the cost-benefit analysis is worth it: Will helping this person change pay off?

 - Approach senior decision makers strategically.
 If you decide the toxic employee has to go, ask some strategic questions as you consult with senior staff.
 For instance, ask for clarification on where the damage from toxic behavior outweighs the revenue benefits when it comes to this employee.
 How will firing this person affect the rest of the staff?
 Can we absorb the costs of firing this person, and if so, how?
 What happens if this person goes to work for our competition?

 - Seek an outside perspective.
 Senior staff are essential members of the decision-making process.
 For additional information that can help you decide whether to teach or fire, talk to your staffing partner.
 Your staffing firm can help you estimate how difficult replacing the toxic staff member’s skill set will be, and if termination is required, your staffing firm can help you reduce the costs of finding a new team member.

 At TERRA Staffing, our recruiters can help you find the people you need to flourish in a competitive market.
-Contact us today to learn more about our staffing services in Seattle, Portland and Phoenix.
+Find one our branches today to learn more about our staffing services in Seattle, Portland and Phoenix.